Three Little Chickpeas

 Currried butter beans with mushrooms and peas in a pan.

-This dish offers a blend of flavors and textures that will leave you feeling full and satisfied.
-For more curry recipes try black bean curry, butternut squash and chickpea curry with red curry paste, vegan yellow curry with mixed vegetables, or creamy red lentil dahl.
+For more curry recipes, try black bean curry, chickpea squash curry, vegan yellow curry with mixed vegetables, or creamy red lentil dahl.

 Jump to: